Which city is cheaper, Santa Fe or Albuquerque?

 Both Albuquerque and Santa Fe offer a number of unique restaurants to choose from.

-The food selection is excellent in Albuquerque.
+The food selection at local restaurants is excellent in Albuquerque.
 The city's local cuisine combines Native American and Spanish flavors to make a variety of unique specialties.
 You should try the green chili stew, breakfast burrito, sopaipillas, and blue corn pancakes.

-Santa Fe has a number of nationally recognized food spots and restaurants.
+Eating is part of the travel experience when you visit Santa Fe.
 Local dishes include sopaipillas made with Native American fry bread, slow-cooked beans, and anything made with red and green chile peppers.